- Capabilities and Limitations

-Reference DAC for HDMI to ARC or S/PDIF Latency
+Reference DAC for HDMI Audio Passthrough to ARC Latency

-A supported ARC or S/PDIF DAC, such as this specific one, is required for accurate measurements of HDMI to ARC or S/PDIF Latency.
+A supported ARC or S/PDIF DAC, such as this specific one, is required for accurate measurements of HDMI Audio Passthrough Latency.
 This OEM device sold under the following names:

 - MYPIN 192KHz DAC Converter Multifunction Audio Converter

-A supported eARC DAC, such as this specific one, is required for accurate measurements of HDMI to ARC or S/PDIF Latency.
+A supported eARC DAC, such as this specific one, is required for accurate measurements of HDMI Audio Passthrough Latency.